-The proposed development seeks to develop significant changes to the front of the property that will negatively impact upon the highly valued ocean, headland and beach views from the principal living area of my client's property.
-They will also negatively impact upon the streetscape character and views enjoyed from the Bicentennial Coastal Walkway that adjoins the property and therefore trigger cumulative impacts.
-The works will also establish an undesirable precedent for adjoining properties without vehicle access.
+The proposed development seeks to make significant changes to the front of the property that will negatively impact upon the highly valued streetscape character including the Bicentennial pathway.
+It is apparent that many properties along the beach / lower side of Narrabeen Park Parade have sought to minimise the height of their development which has preserved ocean views from the popular coastal walkway.
+The proposal departs from this pattern and would establish an undesirable precedent for adjoining properties without vehicle access.
 The following submission summarises my client's concerns in relation to the proposal.

-1 Characteristics of the location and my client's property at 158 Narrabeen Park Parade
+1 Characteristics of the location and my client's property at 160 Narrabeen Park Parade

-My client's property at 158 Narrabeen Park Parade is directly opposite to the subject site.
+My client's property at 160 Narrabeen Park Parade is directly opposite and to the north of the subject site.
 It is positioned 'upslope' of the site.
-It accommodates a 2-storey dwelling within a landscaped setting.
-The principal living areas of the home are located at ground level and comprise a south east facing principal living area and terrace that over-looks the subject site to gain prized ocean, beach and headland views that are highly valued by the owners.

-The rear of the property comprises a garden, swimming pool and covered outdoor space, with no Pittwater views, as incorrectly suggested in the DA where it states "It is also noted the impacted properties all have principal living areas facing west with water views to Pittwater (this)

-is an incorrect statement and should not be considered as there are no views to Pittwater from the property's principal living areas facing west.
+It accommodates a 2 storey, dwelling within a landscaped setting.
+The living areas of the home are located at ground level and comprises a south east facing terrace that looks over the subject site.
+This is the principal private open space on the property that enjoys ocean, beach and headland views and is highly valued by the owners.
+The rear of the property comprises a garden, swimming pool and covered outdoor dining space, with no Pittwater views, as incorrectly suggested in the DA.
+"It is also noted the impacted properties all have principal living areas facing west with water views to Pittwater (this is an incorrect statement and should not be considered as there are no views to Pittwater from the property's principal living areas facing west.